Skip to main content

 Business cash flow is generally thought of as the net balance of cash in your accounts over time.
 If your small business has $5,000 in cash on Monday and $4,000 in cash on Tuesday, it has a negative cash flow between those two days.
 But if on Wednesday your business has $6,000 in cash, your cash flow from Monday to Wednesday is positive.
 Businesses typically analyze their cash flow by weeks or months, depending on the rhythms of sales and expenses.

-One useful way to think about cash flow is to periodically calculate your cash buffer days.
+One useful way to improve cash flow is to periodically calculate your cash buffer days.
 Cash buffer days are the number of days your business can cover its expenses without inflows.
 A simple way to estimate cash buffer days is by dividing your average daily cash balance by your average daily cash outflows.

-For example, if your business has $5,000 in cash on average, and pays out an average of $500 per day for expenses, you can estimate 10 cash buffer days ($5,000/$500=10).
+For example, if your business has $5,000 in cash on average, and pays out an average of $500 per day for expenses, you can estimate 10 cash buffer days ($5,000/$500 = 10).
 A more sophisticated approach can consider the urgency of your expenses.
 For example, if you typically pay an invoice within 20 days, but the vendor requires invoices to be paid within 30 days, you have 10 more days to make that payment, which can increase your cash buffer days.
 Your business may also have expenses — such as manufacturing supplies, temporary employees, marketing activities or subscription services — that can be paused if you’re suddenly unable to do business.
 Reducing these expenses can increase the number of cash buffer days.

 Knowing your cash buffer days and monitoring this number regularly can help you prepare for a sudden change to your business.
 This practice also invites you to regularly take a closer look at your revenue and expenses, especially if you have just a few or a decreasing number of cash buffer days.
+By increasing cash buffer days, you’re increasing cash flow.

-Maximizing cash in
+3. Maximizing cash in

 It’s smart business to focus on revenue, but many entrepreneurs are better at making the sale than collecting the money.
-An efficient receivables process that makes sure invoices go out quickly, payments come in on time and cash reaches your bank account can help your business create cash flow.
+An efficient receivables process that makes sure invoices go out quickly, payments come in on time and cash reaches your bank account can help your business boost cash flow.

 • Are your prices set at the right levels?